Voting at a polling station

 How do I vote at a polling station?

-On election day, go to your local polling station.
+On election day, go to your local polling station - this will be shown on your polling card.
 Polling station opening hours are 7am - 10pm.
+Check your polling station using your postcode.

 If you are disabled and need assistance getting to the polling station, contact our elections team by emailing email@example.com to find out what help is available.
 You can also ask to have a companion with you when you vote.